 Battlefield 5 setting

-Battlefield V will take place during World War II,although we won’t be visiting the beaches of Normandy or storming the streets of Berlin.
-DICE is keen to avoid covering the same ground as Battlefield 1942, and so are visiting places like Norway’s Arctic Circle and the city of Rotterdam, rural France, and North Africa.
+Battlefield 5 will take place during World War II, although we won’t be visiting the beaches of Normandy or storming the streets of Berlin.
+DICE is keen to avoid covering the same ground as Battlefield 1942, and so are visiting places like Norway’s Arctic Circle, the city of Rotterdam, rural France, and North Africa.